EddieDover/mothership-map-viewer/README.md

 ## Usage

+### Map Creator

+1. Visit [https://eddiedover.github.io/mothership-map-viewer/](https://eddiedover.github.io/mothership-map-viewer/) and create a map.
+   - Draw Rectangular or Circular Rooms
+   - Draw Hallways, with full control over if they have icons for their endpoints or not, to represent doors or grates.
+Selecting None allows you to merge multiple hallways together.
+   - Place Markers in rooms to represent terminals, npcs, hazards, etc. If you'd like a custom marker added, file an Issue!
+Even better if you can find an appropriate SVG from [HeroIcons](https://heroicons.com/) for me to embed.
+   - Decide which Rooms, Hallways, and Markers should be visible by default in Foundry.
+All Rooms, Hallways, and Markers can have their visibility toggled at any time inside Foundry, this is just give the GM less work after importing.
+2. Export as JSON or a Sharable String (Base64 encoded, gzip'd version of the same JSON).

+### Map Viewer

+0. **Install the module in Foundry**

 1. **Open the Viewer**:
    - Navigate to the Scene sidebar
    - Click the "Mothership Map Viewer" button at the top